Shay-Lassie/alx-pre_course/README.md

 My First ReadMe
-The ALX SE Program 2022 starting March
+The ALX SE Program of 2022 starting in March